Ketamine-Assisted Psychotherpay (KAP)

 KAP 101

-We offer a therapeutic modality called Ketamine-Assisted Psychotherapy (KAP) in partnership with an organization called Journey Clinical.
-Ketamine-Assisted Psychotherapy (KAP) is a holistic modality in which ketamine is used as a complement to psychotherapy to help eligible patients experience more frequent breakthroughs and sustained improvement in symptoms.
-Your clinician takes on the psychotherapy portion of the experience, while Journey Clinical’s medical team supports you on all medical aspects.
-This includes determining eligibility, developing a custom treatment plan, prescribing the medicine and monitoring outcomes.
-Below is more information about KAP to help you navigate if it may be a good fit for you.
+We offer a therapeutic approach called Ketamine Assisted Psychotherapy (KAP) in collaboration with Journey Clinical.
+KAP is holistic modality where ketamine is used alongside psychotherapy to help eligible patients achieve more frequent breakthroughs and symptom improvement.
+We as the clinicians handles psychotherapy aspect, while Journey Clinical’s medical team manages all medical components.
+This includes eligibility, developing a customized treatment plan, prescribing the medication, and monitoring outcomes.
+Below is more information about KAP to help you determine if it may be suitable for you.

 What is Ketamine?

-Ketamine is a legal, safe and effective medicine used to treat a variety of mental health conditions, including depression, anxiety and PTSD.
-Ketamine has rapidly-acting antidepressant and mood-enhancing effects, which can begin to take effect within 1-2 hrs. after treatment and last for up to 2 weeks.
-It works by blocking the brain’s NMDA receptors as well as by stimulating AMPA receptors, which are thought to help form new synaptic connections and boost neural ©Journey Clinical Inc 2023 circuits that regulate stress and mood.
-Ketamine has also been shown to enhance overall neuroplasticity for lasting symptom improvement.
-Ketamine can be administered in a variety of ways, including IV infusion, intramuscular injection, via nasal spray and using sublingual lozenges.
-Our work with Journey Clinical we only use the sublingual lozenge form.
+Ketamine is a, safe, and effective medicine used to treat various mental health conditions, including depression, anxiety, and PTSD.
+Ketamine has rapidly acting antidepressant and-enhancing effects which can begin to take effect within 1-2 hours after treatment and last for up to two weeks.
+It follows a process that moves by blocking the brain's NMDA receptors and stimulating AMPA receptors, which are thought to help form new synaptic connections and boost neural circuits regulate stress and mood.
+Ketamine has also been shown to enhance overall neuroplasticity for symptom improvement.
+Ketamine can be administered in various ways, including infusion, intramuscular injection, nasal spray, and sublingual lozenges.
+Journey Clinical supports our work by providing the sublingual lozenge form of the medication.

 Initial consultation with Journey Clinical

-Emotional distress can occur after experiencing or witnessing a single terrifying event like the death of a loved one, or an act of violence.
-It can also occur after chronic or repeated experiences of psychological, emotional, physical or sexual abuse.
-Regardless of the nature or frequency of the incident(s), when upsetting things happen to us they can get “stuck” in our minds and we can re-experience them through our daily beliefs, thoughts, emotions, and body sensations.
+Emotional distress may arise from experiencing or witnessing a single traumatic event, as the death of a loved one or act of violence.
+It can also result from chronic or repeated experiences psychological, emotional, physical, or sexual abuse.
+Regardless of the nature or of the incidents, when distressing events occur, they become the source of pain in all areas of living.

 Preparation sessions